Prescott, Cowboys back on track with 43-3 rout of Falcons - NewsBreak

 Prescott, Cowboys back on track with 43-3 rout of Falcons

-ARLINGTON, Texas — (AP) — Dak Prescott and the Dallas Cowboys had already answered their worst showing of the season when the star quarterback took off on a fourth-down scramble near the goal line.
+ARLINGTON, Texas — Dak Prescott and the Dallas Cowboys had already answered their worst showing of the season when the star quarterback took off on a fourth-down scramble near the goal line.

 The powerful punctuating touchdown finished a blowout of Atlanta on Sunday.